 3. Use only quoted phrases instead of a whole sentence.
-Again, there are exercises in the student booklet, from pages
+Again, there is an exercise in the student booklet on page 52

 According to Gary Kingston, in the 2000 Sydney Paralympics, Canadian swimmer Stephanie Dixon won "five gold medals" and she made "two world records" while only sixteen years old.
 But at the next Paralympics, even though she swam faster, she only won a single gold medal (Kingston, p.
 E1, 2008).